Tonomy-Foundation/Tonomy-ID/README.md

 1. Create an expo account to build the app. [https://expo.dev/signup](https://expo.dev/signup)
 2. (for first time build only) `export EXPO_FIRST_TIME=true`
 3. (for every time after first time only) Change the value of `"projectId"` in `prepare.app.config.ts` to the vale of the `"Project ID"` in [https://expo.dev](https://expo.dev)
-4. (for IOS only) Run `yarn run build:ios:create` to create a device profile for your phone
+4. (for IOS only) Run `yarn run build:ios:create` to create a device profile for your phone.
+Follow the steps below:

+    If you provide your Apple account credentials we will be able to generate all necessary build credentials and fully validate them.

+    This is optional, but without Apple account access you will need to provide all the missing values manually and we can only run minimal validation on them.

+    - Do you want to log in to your Apple account?
+(Y/n)
+    - Login to your Apple Developer account to continue
+        - Enter Apple ID and Password
+    - Select Team [Stichting Tonomy - Company/Organization (6BLD42QR78)]
+    - Select Provider [Stichting Tonomy (125811354)]
+    - How would you like to register your devices?
+        - Select Website - generate a registration URL to be opened on your devices

+    After choosing Website, it will generate the URL and QR code.
+Open the link or scan the QR code and follow the instructions to install the development profile on ios device.

 5. Run `yarn run build:ios` (ios) or `yarn run build:android` (android) to build the app for your phone
 6. Return to [https://expo.dev/](https://expo.dev/) and click on the Tonomy ID project build and download the App.
 7. Install the created app on your phone.